 of embalming of his body: the inner organs (liver, heart, lungs) were removed to avoid their deterioration.
 So while

-the bodies of the popes are buried in St. Peter's or in other important churches (see my page on the Monuments to the Popes), the inner organs (in Latin Praecordia) are kept in a
+the bodies of the popes are buried in S. Pietro or in other important churches (see a page on the Monuments to the Popes), the inner organs (in Latin Praecordia) are kept in a

-small church at the foot of Palazzo del Quirinale.
+small church near Palazzo del Quirinale.
 This practice went on until 1903 (death of Pope Leo XIII).
 In 1914 Pope Pius X expressly prohibited it in his burial and successive popes have supported his decision.

-Since the end of the XVIth century the popes set their residence in this palace and the funeral consisted in the transfer of the body to St. Peter's where it was laid on an elaborated catafalque.
-Charles de Brosses described the catafalque erected in honour of Pope Clement XII in 1740 with these words: The catafalque in St. Peter's is magnificent and of very good taste, decorated with statues and medallions (round reliefs), inscriptions and paintings, showing the main events of the pontificate and the monuments erected by the pope; it is hard to believe that such a catafalque, which for its dimensions is actually a building, could be erected in such a short time.
-In this case the catafalque had been designed by Ferdinando Fuga the preferred architect of the pope and it was assembled just in a few days because all its components had been already prepared well ahead under the direct supervision of the pope himself.
+Since the end of the XVIth century the popes set their residence in Palazzo del Quirinale and the funeral consisted in the transfer of the body to S. Pietro where it was laid on an elaborated catafalque.
+Charles de Brosses described the catafalque erected in honour of Pope Clement XII in 1740 with these words: The catafalque in St. Peter's is magnificent and of very good taste, decorated with statues and medallions (round reliefs), inscriptions and paintings, showing the main events of the pontificate and the monuments erected by the Pope; it is hard to believe that such a catafalque, which for its dimensions is actually a building, could be erected in such a short time.
+In this case the catafalque had been designed by Ferdinando Fuga the preferred architect of the Pope and it was assembled just in a few days because all its components had been already prepared well ahead under the direct supervision of the Pope himself.

 Mourning John Paul II: some aspects of the long queue waiting to be admitted to pay a last homage

 John Paul II passed away after having had all reasonable medical care, assisted by loyal and faithful doctors and by a group of nuns, whom he regarded as his "family".